gbodra/network-monitor/README.md

 1. Go to the dist folder and choose the binary file for your system.
 At this point we have versions compiled for: Linux, MacOS, Windows and Raspbian
 2. Copy the file to your system
 3. Run the application

+## Configuration

+To work properly the application has to have the following configuration files:

+1. subnets.cfg: this file is a list of subnets you want to monitor.
+It is a simple list containing the first three (3) octets of the desired IP address.
+Example: 192.168.1.
+2. .env or environment variables.
+The tool requires three (3) environment variables:
+   1. `TG_TOKEN`: telegram API token
+   2. `CHAT_ID`: telegram chat ID
+   3. `TG_URL`: telegram API URL